Erik Sabo: Anorthosis Famagusta

 On 29 July 2022, Sabo joined Anorthosis Famagusta F.C. of the Cypriot First Division on a two-year deal.

+Spartak Trnava

+On 6 August 2024, Sabo came back to Spartak Trnava on a one-year contract.
+On 15 April 2025, he scored the winning penalty in a penalty shoot-out against ŠK Slovan Bratislava in the semi final of the Slovak Cup.
+On 19 June 2025 it was announced by the club that Sabo had agreed to a one year extension to his contract.

 International career

 Sabo made his national team debut against Montenegro on 23 May 2014.
 He appeared frequently in Ján Kozák's nominations, despite not appearing in many of the matches.
 Kozák, however, resigned in October 2018 and was subsequently replaced by Czech Pavel Hapal.
 Hapal did not call up Sabo for double UEFA Euro 2020 qualifying fixture against Hungary and Wales, making Sabo's absence from the national team during competitive fixtures the first, since September 2016.